Afsinoz/Afsinoz/README.md

 - Image improvement with proximal operator and wavelet transform, [prox-wavelet](https://github.com/Afsinoz/OceanImage)

-I am constantly learning new topics, and am obtaining [IBM DevOps and Sofware Engineering Professional Certificate](https://www.coursera.org/professional-certificates/devops-and-software-engineering?).
+~~I am constantly learning new topics, and am obtaining [IBM DevOps and Sofware Engineering Professional Certificate](https://www.coursera.org/professional-certificates/devops-and-software-engineering?).~~

+I abandoned IBM DevOps certification because it is mostly AI-read text, that doesn't teach you, you just force yourself to listen to it for long hours.
+If you want to learn programming (and backend in general) go and check [boot.dev](boot.dev), which is a great platform to learn about this stuff.
+Also, I am in the community, no they don't pay me (yet).

 I also appreciate the online learning communities like [skilstak](https://skilstak.io/), and [ThePrimeagen](https://www.youtube.com/@ThePrimeagen).